wesionio/docs/contracts/voken.rst

-Understand Voken Contract
+Understand wesion Contract
 -------------------------

-If you want to learn more about voken contracts, this can help you.
+If you want to learn more about wesion contracts, this can help you.

 Meta